33-66/bot-battrl/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-This app does a very simple job where u can add a transaction ,delete and search a transaction.
+This app does a very simple job wher tou can create your own army by adding a bot and delete the bot or release it its a very good app to try

 #### Technologies used
 In this project i have used technologies  like :